 Community and Organization Recognition

-• Winning an Impact Award gives awardees numerous opportunities to build their organization’s reputation within their communities, and among, regional stakeholders, funders, and potential clients.
-It also recognizes staff for dedication and hard work.
+• Winning an Impact Award gives awardees numerous opportunities to build their organization’s reputation within their communities and with regional stakeholders, funders, and potential clients.
+It also recognizes staff for their dedication and hard work.

 Eligibility